Sunflower Growing Guide

 1.2.2 Sunshine Requirements

-- Sunflower or sunflower requires 8–12 hours of sunshine daily for optimal growth.
+- Sunflower requires 8–12 hours of sunshine daily for optimal growth.

 - High photosynthetic ability, especially in areas with intense sunshine.